Namibian Army

 The Namibian Army is the ground warfare branch of the Namibian Defence Force.

 History

-Development of Namibia's army was fastest of the three arms of Service.
+Development of Namibia's army was the fastest of the three arms of service.
 The first units of the Army were deployed as early as 1990.
-The Army was formed when two enemies South West African Territorial Force and the People's Liberation Army of Namibia where inducted after Namibia's independence into the newly created Namibian Defence Force.
+The Army was formed when the two former enemies South West African Territorial Force and the People's Liberation Army of Namibia were inducted after Namibia's independence into the newly created Namibian Defence Force.

 Role

 The Ministry of Defence has outlined the Army policy as follows:

 "The Army's principal roles will continue to be as already outlined in the defence policy.
 The Army will strive to maximise its operational effectiveness through the recruitment of the best young men and women who wish to pursue a military career, their effective training and employment.
 The Army's equipment priorities are improved troop-lift capacity (road and air); engineer, artillery, anti-tank and air defence and communication systems: the aim being to create a secure, integrated, efficient and cost-effective systems."

 "The Army will remain a well-disciplined and accountable, professional (all volunteer) force; it will include development of a Reserve; it will continue to train along the lines of other Commonwealth armies; it will train with other Namibian forces (such as the police) to rehearse plans for aid to the civil authorities, civil ministries and civil community; and it will promote a good public image and contribute to the communities in which it is based."